"Show me a good loser and I'll show you a loser."

 Winning with humility requires:

-Gratitude: The Warrior knows that victory often involves luck, help from others, and circumstances beyond his control.
-He's grateful rather than arrogant.
+Gratitude: Victory often involves luck, help from others, and circumstances beyond his control.
+The Warrior remains grateful rather than arrogant.

 Respect: The Warrior honors his opponents even in victory.
 He doesn't gloat or demean those he's beaten.

-Perspective: The Warrior knows that one victory doesn't make him invincible.
+Perspective: One victory doesn't make him invincible.
 He stays humble and hungry.

 Losing with grace requires:

-Acceptance: The Warrior acknowledges defeat honestly without making excuses or denying reality.
+Acceptance: The Warrior acknowledges defeat honestly without excuses or denial.

-Resilience: The Warrior recovers from defeat and comes back to compete again.
+Resilience: The Warrior recovers from defeat and competes again.
 He's not destroyed by losing.